 Start with the 13 mile scenic drive which offers various lookouts, hikes and trails to admire Red Rock Canyon up close.
 The canyon gets its name from the sandstone rocks that have centuries of iron oxide built up giving it the vibrant color.

 The area is home to a wide range of animals from wild burros and rabbits to red tailed hawks, hummingbirds and even mountain lions.
 We saw hummingbirds, hawks and plenty of lizards during our visit.
 We also admired the many blooming flowers and unique plants native to the area.

 Watch out our video of Red Rock Canyon or keep reading for information about the campground.

 Red Rock Canyon Campground

 The campground was half full on a busy Saturday afternoon.
-With many sites to choose from, we ended up in site 3.
+With many sites to choose from, we camped in site 3.
 Each site has a fire ring, picnic table, grill, gravel spot for vehicles, and flat gravel spot for tents.
-We had to use one rubber leveling pad and one plastic level block under each front tire to get level.
-Some sites, including site 3, offer a large gazebo over the picnic area.
-Leo enjoyed the shade from the desert sun and we enjoyed the beauty of the canyon in the background.
+Some sites offer a large gazebo over the picnic area.

 Pit toilets throughout the campground